 There is an active interest in the biology and diseases of nonhuman primates as translational surrogates for the study of human diseases.
-A colony of approximately 1,000 nonhuman primates of several species is maintained to provide ample opportunity for students interested in nonhuman primate biology.
-In addition, specialized colonies of rodents and other species are also used in conjunction with other biomedical research programs at Wake Forest University.
-A full description of research interests may be found by linking to the CTSI Primate Signature Program, which is supported by the Medical School and serves as an institution-wide research resource that develops and applies animal models - especially nonhuman primates - to diseases of human relevance.
+Approximately 600 nonhuman primates of several species are maintained to provide ample opportunity for students interested in nonhuman primate biology.
+Other large animal models and rodents are also studied in collaboration with other biomedical research programs at Wake Forest University.
+A full description of research interests may be found by linking to the Department of Pathology/Section on Comparative Medicine https://school.wakehealth.edu/Departments/Pathology/Comparative-Medicine.